aws-greengrass/aws-greengrass-nucleus/README.md

   subclass that implements a service whose behavior is defined by commands and scripts.
 Either of these classes may be subclassed to provide services whose behavior is defined by code running within Greengrass.
 4. [**util**](src/main/java/com/aws/greengrass/util) A grab-bag of useful utilities.

-You'll probably find the coding style to be a trifle odd.
-It is very paranoid about failures and tries to catch , cope with, and (maybe) repair failures locally.
-Mike Duigou did a nice talk on this topic: [Always Be Running: long running and fault tolerant java services](https://youtu.be/agXce0lSo60).